MKme/ResQ/Enclsoure CAD Files/README.md

 # Enclosures Assembly-Manufacturing Guide Readme

-### Welcome to the enchanted land of enclosures!!!
+### Welcome to the Erics land of enclosures where we set you up with a shiny new case for your project.

 Here we have a variety of selections for your ResQ build.
 Choose from the standard CAD files and .stls for 3D printing

-or
+###or

 Try out the new and improved 2D svg files to laser, CNC or even hand cut your own!
 No special equipment needed anymore.